Article Overview: Living in Seattle, Moving to Seattle

 Are you considering moving to Seattle?
 It’s hard to blame you.

-I currently live in Seattle and can confirm that life in this robust city feels like a privilege most days.
+I’ve lived in Seattle for over a decade and can confirm that life in this robust city feels like a privilege most days.
+Even with everything you see in the news, Seattle is still a cool place to live.

 If you’re considering moving to Seattle, I’d like to share my personal list of the honest pros and cons of living in Seattle to make your decision process easier.